mkbaranovskyi/node/Docker/docker.md

 Replaces multiple `docker build` and `docker run` commands with a **config file** to start all that services.

+When you use `docker compose`, the network is created automatically.

 Use the `docker.compose.yml` (`yaml`) file to configure your application’s services.

 Then, with a single command, you create and start all the services from your configuration.